GustavoHennig/Avalonia.SpellChecker/README.md

 ## Known Issues

-- **Works only with Fluent theme**
+- Works only with Fluent theme
-- **Border Style on Focus Not Applied**: When the `TextBox` control receives focus, the expected border style is not rendered as intended.

-- **Watermark Style Remains Unchanged on Focus**: The watermark (placeholder text) does not update its style when the `TextBox` gains focus, which may affect visual cues for the user.

-- **Platform Limitation**: These issues have been observed on Windows systems.
-The behavior on other operating systems has not been tested and is currently unknown.
+- Keyboard context menu is not showing the suggestions
+- Only tested on Windows